Chewyknowlt/Python/README.md

-# Python
+#Python

+##Books
-Book: Introduction to Computing Using Python by Ljubomir Perkovic, Python Crash Course by Erric Matthes
+* Introduction to Computing Using Python by Ljubomir Perkovic
+* Python Crash Course by Erric Matthes
+##Youtube Channel
-# Youtube Channel -> Harshit Vashishtha
+* Harshit Vashishtha